List of NCAA Division II men's wrestling programs

-This is a list of the schools in Division II of the National Collegiate Athletic Association (NCAA) in the United States and Canada that have wrestling as a varsity sport.
-In the 2022–23 season, there are a total of 67 Division II wrestling programs.
+This is a list of the schools in Division II of the National Collegiate Athletic Association (NCAA) in the United States and Canada that have men's wrestling as a varsity sport.
+In the current 2025–26 season, there are a total of 70 Division II men's wrestling programs.

+Women's wrestling became an official NCAA championship sport in 2025–26, initially with a single championship meet open to members of all NCAA divisions.
+See List of NCAA women's wrestling programs.